 What Causes Color Banding in Motion Graphics?

-Before we get into the most efficient workarounds that will help you fix color banding, we need to expose the main culprit behind most of the pesky gradient banding issues – and that is compression.
+The main cause behind most of the gradient banding issues is compression.
 Exporting motion graphics as raster files (GIF, APNG, video, etc.) comes with a loss of fine details and imposes limits on the number of colors that get displayed.

 Even lossless compression can absolutely ruin an apparently smooth gradient.
 GIF is particularly prone to color banding because it’s limited to a 256-color palette.
 By default, exporting an animation as a GIF will limit the number of tones the file has available to display your gradient – resulting in heavy color banding most times.